Robust design under uncertainty in quantum error mitigation: Proof-of-principle numerical results

 As a test case, we use a circuit that prepares the ground state of a 6-qubit, one-dimensional XY model given by the Hamiltonian

 with periodic boundary conditions, where $X$ and $Z$ are Pauli matrices and $\langle i,j \rangle$ denotes a pair of nearest-neighbor sites.
 For this circuit, we mitigate the expectation value of a two-site correlator $X_0 X_3$.
-To prepare the ground state, we use a hardware-efficient ansatz, with parameters found by classical optimization, that matches the ground state energy with an accuracy better than $10^{-13}$.
+To prepare the ground state, we use a hardware-efficient ansatz, with parameters found by classical optimization that match the ground state energy with an accuracy better than $10^{-13}$.
 The optimized circuit was then compiled into the native IBM gate set~\cite{kandala2017hardware}.
 The compiled circuit contained $60$ CNOTs.
-For this proof-of-principle demonstration, we performed noisy simulations using IBM's Toronto quantum computer noise model obtained using a built-in Qiskit~\cite{qiskit} function that creates a noise model based on the device calibration.
+Furthermore, to investigate dependence of the optimal $\alpha$ and $n$ on the choice of circuit, in Sec.~\ref{sec:transfer} we apply our framework to circuits obtained by modifying angles of the $R_Z(\alpha)$ gates in the original circuit.
+We describe the construction of the modified circuits in detail in Sec.~\ref{sec:transfer}.